Career Acceleration via Rigorous Educational Experiences in Research (CAREER)

 - Building your STEM identity

-- Virtual activities, including: nature of science, introduction to quantum computing, additive manufacturing, data visualization, and more.
+- Virtual activities, including: nature of science, introduction to quantum computing, additive manufacturing, information literacy, and more.

 - Professional development activities: networking, writing a personal statement, high school vs. college mindset